Luzgan/eu4-formables-scrapper/README.md

 Scrapper that lets you get some information about formable countries.
 Right now it is focusing on finding formables, with pernament bonuses, that are not end game tags - but you can play around with the way data is read, to make it fit to your needs.

+Obviously, because we are parsing here - there is possibility for mistakes, so if you notice something, please let me know.

 # Prerequisite

 1. Install node 18.17+